GROMACS Wizard – Step 1: Prepare

 Results

-Once the preparation is finished, the prepared system will be loaded in SAMSON – a new structural model presenting the prepared GROMACS should be visible in the Document view and in the Viewport.
+If you choose to load it, a new structural model representing the prepared system should be visible in the Document view and the Viewport.

 Visualization